zhaojizhuang4/common-dataservice/docs/server.rst

 Quickstart Version Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+This documents the steps required to upgrade an installation to a new(er) version.

 1. Create a new database.
 If needed, create a new user and grant access to the database for the new user.
 Example commands to do this are in script "cmn-data-svc-basemysql.sql" and are something like this::

     % sudo mysql